finnfiddle/potion/README.md

 ## Shapes/Elements

 Number Picture provides several shape primitives for constructing visualizations.
 They all render SVG elements and come animation-ready.
-The prop names are designed to be as similar to the API of D3 so if you know how to use D3 you will know how to use the components.
+The prop names are designed to be as similar to the API of D3 and native SVG.

 <div id='_circle'></div>